Dr. Andrew Allen

 Flute Instructor, Flute Choir Director

-Lisa Bartholow has a diverse performance background on flute, piccolo, and baroque flute in orchestral, chamber, solo, contemporary, electronic, and pop settings, ranging from appearances as a guest artist with the Chester String Quartet to symphonic playing and finally to backing Rod Stewart.
-A devoted chamber musician, Lisa is a founding member of the Peachtree Consort, an active Atlanta-based woodwind quintet.
-As a soloist, she has appeared on subscription concert series, at regional and national composition conferences, and recently on a tour of South Carolina where she performed the works of South Carolinian African-American composers.
-Spring 2016 will bring the premieres of two works she has commissioned by two exciting composers, Nicole Chamberlain and Brandon Nelson.
+Lisa Bartholow has a diverse performance background on flute, piccolo, and baroque flute in orchestral, chamber, solo, contemporary, electronic, and pop settings ranging from appearances as a guest artist with the Chester String Quartet to symphonic playing and finally to backing Rod Stewart.
+Devoted to chamber music, Lisa is the conductor and music director of the Athens Flute Choir; is a founding member of the Peachtree Consort, an Atlanta-based woodwind quintet; and is the newest member of Perimeter Flutes, an active Atlanta-based flute quartet.
+Perimeter Flutes regularly performs at the National Flute Association annual convention, Florida Flute Fair, and other regional flute festivals.
+As a soloist, she has appeared on subscription concert series, at regional and national composition conferences, as well as a tour of South Carolina featuring the works of South Carolinian African-American composers.
+She has premiered and commissioned several works and appreciates the creative process of working with living composers.

-As an educator, Lisa is the flute instructor and flute choir director at Georgia College, Toccoa Falls College, and Clayton State University.
-In addition to studio instruction, she has also taught courses in music appreciation, woodwind chamber literature, and music business.
+As an educator, Lisa is the flute instructor and flute choir director at several area universities.
+In addition to studio teaching, she has also taught courses in music appreciation, woodwind chamber literature, and music business.
 She mentors students of all ages and abilities in a thriving private studio in addition to giving master classes, teaching at summer music workshops, and adjudicating regional competitions.
 Her own teachers include Jacob Berg, Donald Peck, Bonita Boyd, Michael Parloff, and Kathryn Lukas.

-Lisa also has substantial experience as a stage manager for large ensemble concerts, and operatic and theatrical productions.
+Lisa also has substantial experience as a stage manager for large ensembles, operatic, and theatrical productions.
 A closet musicologist, she is a researcher, writer, and editor of program notes.
 The insight gained while working within these additional careers as well as in the administrations of a major symphony orchestra and a music school, have contributed immeasurably to her understanding of the arts from both sides of the music stand.

 Double Bass Instructor